Understanding the Australian Cladding Crisis- Sydney Contracting Engineers

 Industry Collaboration and Education

-Addressing the cladding crisis requires a collaborative effort from all stakeholders involved in the construction process, including architects, developers, builders, and regulatory authorities.
+Addressing the cladding crisis requires a collaborative effort from all stakeholders involved in the design and construction process, including architects, developers, builders, and regulatory authorities.
 Industry associations and professional bodies play a vital role in facilitating knowledge sharing, providing guidance on best practices, and promoting education and training programs to enhance awareness of building safety standards and the risks associated with combustible cladding.

 Public Awareness and Engagement